 Yearly variations of four moments for one specific site, such as Tokyo in Figure 2, can then be obtained to observe the long term characteristics.
 It is found that in Figure 2 the variation of skewness and kurtosis are highly correlated.
-Among 155 meteorological sites, correlation coefficients between four moments are calculated and taken mean and standard
+Among 155 meteorological sites, correlation coefficients between four moments are calculated and taken mean and standard deviation values as Table 1.
+A high mean value and a relatively low standard deviation value of 155 correlation coefficients indicate that the high correlation exists between yearly skewness and kurtosis in most sites.

-Figure 2 : Yearly variations of four moments and relationship between skewness and kurtosis at Tokyo from 1961 to 2002
+Figure 2: Yearly Variations of Four Moments and Relationship between Skewness and Kurtosis at Tokyo from 1961 to 2002

-Table 1 : Mean and standard deviation value of correlation coefficients between four moments
+Table 1: Mean and Standard Deviation of Correlation Coefficients between Four Moments

-$\mu-\sigma$ $\mu-\beta_3$ $\mu-\beta_4$ $\sigma-\beta_3$ $\sigma-\beta_4$ $\beta_3 - \beta_4$ mean(•) 0.59 -0.09 -0.06 0.17 0.09 0.91 standard deviation(•) 0.33 0.30 0.26 0.32 0.27 0.05
+$\mu - \sigma$ $\mu - \beta_3$ $\mu - \beta_4$ $\sigma - \beta_3$ $\sigma - \beta_4$ $\beta_3 - \beta_4$ mean(•) 0.59 -0.09 -0.06 0.17 0.09 0.91 standard deviation(•) 0.33 0.30 0.26 0.32 0.27 0.05 of annual maxima, an appropriate proper-assumption of the probability distribution model for four moments may contribute to a better prediction of tail behavior.

-\mathfrak{K} μ: mean, σ: standard deviation, β_3 : skewness, β_4 : kurtosis
+$\Re \mu$: mean, σ: standard deviation, β_3 : skewness, β_4 : kurtosis

 Histograms of four moments at Tokyo from 1961 to 2002 can also be drawn as Figure 3.
-It is observed that the histograms of skewness and kurtosis show a tail which makes the distribution similar to a lognormal distribution rather than a normal distribution.
+It is observed that the histograms of skewness and kurtosis show a tail which makes the distribution similar to a lognormal distribution rather than a normal (Gaussian) distribution.
 Among 155 sites, the common features can also be observed in most sites.
-For the simulation of annual maxima, a proper assumption of the probability distribution model for four moments may contribute to a better prediction.
+For the simulation